safrazik/resume/README.md

 ######  Mar 2013 - May 2015

-- Interviewed, recruited and trained/mentored engineers and designers while developing and taking technology related decisions.
+- Interviewed, recruited, and trained engineers and designers while making technology decisions.

-- Led development of an ERP for colleges, a Restaurant POS, a custom ERP for merchants, a Complaint Management system, etc.
+- Led development of various software solutions including an ERP for colleges and a Restaurant POS system.

-- Created developer tools, frameworks, libraries that were used by the company and made few of them open source.
+- Created developer tools and open-source libraries to enhance company efficiency and productivity.

 ------------------------------------------